GildaRech/pyLoc/README.md

-# pyLoc
+# pyLock
 pyLoc is a python tool that locks python source files using a one time pad lock.
 It helps to securely storing and sharing python source files.
-***pyLoc*** V1.0: pyLoc is a python tool that locks python source files using a one time pad lock.
+***pyLock*** V1.0: pyLoc is a python tool that locks python source files using a one time pad lock.
 It helps to securely storing and sharing python source files. <br/>
          **Author**: [Gilda Bansimba](https://github.com/GildaRech/GildaRech)<br/>
          **usage**: pyLoc(*args).[method] <br/>
          Options and methods. <br/>